Engee documentation

 Simulation speed control

-Tab "Debugging" of the settings window
+Tab "Debugging" settings windows

 Displaying information

-information display 1
+information display 1 en

-datatypes function engee
+datatypes function engee en

-Examples of mapping with different signals
+Display examples with different signals

-• Scalar signal is a single data value that has no direction and is the simplest type of signal:
+• Scalar signal is a single data value that has no direction and is the simplest type of signal.:

 example dimension scalar